rutuja-2911/Task-1/README.md

 Converts the age column to integer type if it exists.

 # 7. Save Cleaned Data
-Saves the cleaned DataFrame to a CSV file named marketing_campaign_cleaned.csvv.
+Saves the cleaned DataFrame to a CSV file named customer_personality.csvcleaned.csv.

 # 8. Final Output
 Prints the final shape of the dataset and displays a sample of the cleaned data.